Azure/azure-powershell/src/Compute/docs/latest-2019-04-30/Az.Compute.md

 Creates or updates a snapshot.

 ### [New-AzVM](New-AzVM.md)
-The operation to create or update a virtual machine.

 ### [New-AzVMExtension](New-AzVMExtension.md)
 The operation to create or update the extension.

 ### [New-AzVmss](New-AzVmss.md)
-Create or update a VM scale set.

 ### [New-AzVmssExtension](New-AzVmssExtension.md)
 The operation to create or update an extension.